 - (22) % Change in "Gross Revenues" "Gross Revenues" means all operating revenues of FMP and its affiliates for the specified period.
 Gross revenues of any new division or any acquired business will be excluded from the definition of "Gross Revenues" until the first fiscal year that begins after 12 calendar months following the effective date of the acquisition of the acquired business.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-FMP's "% change in Gross Revenues" is subject to a collar of (plus or minus) 7%. - (23) The Distribution from FMP reset for the first time beginning in 2024.
-Therefore, there is no estimated change to the performance metric based on 2021 financial results or an ECR disclosed for their fiscal 2021 or 2022 as the transaction closed in 2023.
+FMP's "% change in Gross Revenues" is subject to a collar of (plus or minus) 7%. - (23) At the time of publishing the 2023 AIF, the estimate for FMP's 2023 ECR was a range of 1.5 to 2.0.
+After receiving FMP's audit for the fiscal year ended December 31, 2023, the actual ECR came in slightly lower than expected, at 1.4, due to audit adjustments. - (24) The Distribution from FMP reset for the first time beginning in 2024.
+Therefore, there is no estimated change to the performance metric based on 2022 financial results or an ECR disclosed for their fiscal 2022 as the transaction closed in 2023.